Logikable/react-flow.js/guide to newjs.md

 ### Node.js and npm

-As you may or may not know, Node.js is a backend environment that executes Javascript on the server-side while also runs a web server for you.
+As you may know, Node.js is a backend environment that executes Javascript on the server-side while also runs a web server for you.
 Although its backend programming capabilities will not be discussed in this guide, npm (or Node.js Package Manager) will be integral. npm is a package manager much like apt-get and yum, except it is used for web development.
 The functionality it brings that we will be using in this guide is single command installation and command aliases.

 ### Libraries and Frameworks